 What size chandelier should I hang over a bed?

-The chandelier over a bed typically isn’t based on room size, but the area of the bed itself.
+The chandelier over a bed typically isn’t based on dimensions of the room, but the area of the bed itself.

 Kitchen Pendants.